 Words of Caution

-- Don't use a power washer on the face of your brick, it can damage and change the look of your brick.
+- If you should use a power washer on the face of your brick, be sure to use a low pressure spray as a high pressure spray can damage and change the look of your brick.
 This can be especially true if you have old crumbling brick.

 - If you are noticing a white film (looks like powdery material) on your brick, it could be efflorescence.
 Efflorescence is caused by excessive moisture.
 Again, don't use a pressure washer to clean.
 If it is efflorescence find the source of the problem, get it fixed and clean with water as mentioned above for normal dirt and grime.